Diagnostic Radiology

 Features of Diagnostic Radiology

-“Diagnostic Radiology” is to examine organs, which are not visible directly from outside the body, by creating images on imaging modalities.
-The imaging modalities are various, including CT (computer tomography) scan with X-ray and MRI (magnetic resonance imaging).
+“Diagnostic Radiology” is to examine organs, which are not visible directly from outside the body, by creating radiological images on various modalities.
+They include CT (computer tomography) scanning using X-ray, and MRI (magnetic resonance imaging), which is not radiological but using magnetic energy.
 They make it possible to detect tumors at early stages, to assess how deep and wide they are spreading, and to make certain if there are recurrences or metastases after cancer treatments.
 Therefore, diagnostic radiology plays a crucial role for optimal cancer treatments.

 At the Division of Diagnostic Radiology, we accept orders for image examinations (including general X-ray examination, gastroenterological contrast imaging, CT, MRI and angiography) from other clinical departments and provide them with images and diagnostic reports.

-* Cancer treatments done with imaging modalities are basically handled at the Division of Interventional Radiology (IVR).
+* Cancer treatments provided using imaging modalities are basically handled at the Division of Interventional Radiology (IVR).

 Features and Therapeutic Strategies of the Division at the SCC

-The cutting-edge models of diagnostic modalities have been installed.
+The cutting-edge models of imaging modalities have been installed.

 We have built up ample experiences with 110,000 cases a year.

-The number of cases for diagnostic imaging, including those done at general imaging modalities and the others done at highly-advanced new modalities, is about 110,000 a year at the SCC.
-The bigger the number is, the more opportunities to enhance skills and expertise for image-taking and interpreting images.
+The number of cases for diagnostic imaging is about 110,000 a year here, including those done with general X-ray and the others done at highly-advanced new modalities.
+The bigger the number is, the more opportunities to enhance skills and expertise for image-taking and the interpretation.
 It has made us utilize the utmost merits of highly-advanced modalities.
 That way, we can provide fine image data and very reliable diagnostic reports based on them.

-We share the merits of having costly advanced machines with hospitals in the eastern region of Shizuoka Pref.
+We share the merits of costly machines with the hospitals in the whole eastern region of Shizuoka Prefecture.

-We accept orders for image examinations focusing around PET/CT and diagnostic reports on them from other medical institutions in the eastern region of Shizuoka Pref., in accordance with the collaborative alliance structure consolidated for effectively utilizing the merits of costly advanced modalities in the whole community.
+We accept orders for image examinations from other medical institutions in the eastern region of Shizuoka Pref. and provide them with the diagnostic reports, in accordance with the medical collaborative alliance structure consolidated for efficiently utilizing the costly advanced modalities.

 A Word from the Division Staff

-Shizuoka Cancer Center is equipped with the latest, cutting-edge modalities.
-We utilize their utmost functions effectively, doing our best to let many patients take image examinations as promptly as possible.
-We also try to come up with precise and reliable diagnoses, while at the same time, we try to utilize the utmost merits of the modalities and acquired skills and expertise of ours.
-Practicing and developing minimally invasive image-guided treatments are what we aim at in this division.
+At the Shizuoka Cancer Center, the latest, cutting-edge modalities for diagnostic images have been installed.
+We utilize their utmost functions effectively, doing our best to let many patients take the image examinations as promptly as possible.
+We also try to come up with precise and reliable diagnoses, while at the same time, we try to utilize the utmost merits of the modalities and our own acquired skills and expertise.
+Practicing and developing minimally invasive image-guided treatments are what we aim for at this division.

 Introducing What Is Done at the Division of Diagnostic Radiology and Our Main Imaging Modalities